-Admission to the Museum is FREE.
+Admission to the Toledo Museum of Art is free.
 Some special exhibitions or events may require purchased tickets.
+Parking is approx. $7.

 The TMA collection transcends temporal, geographical, and cultural boundaries.
 More than 30,000 works of art represent American and European painting, the history of art in glass, ancient Greek, Roman, and Egyptian works, Asian and African art, medieval art, sculpture, decorative arts, graphic arts, and Modern and contemporary art.
 To accommodate the ever-growing collection and demand for art education, the Museum campus has grown exponentially since its founding.
 From its humble first exhibition space in two rented rooms, the Museum has grown to cover approximately 32 acres with six buildings.